zmsunnyday/ngraph/doc/sphinx/source/howto/index.rst

    :caption: How to

    execute.rst
-   mnist_mlp.rst
+   derive-for-training.rst
    import.rst

-The "How to" articles in this section explain how to do specific tasks with the Intel nGraph++ library.
+The "How to" articles in this section explain how to do specific tasks with nGraph components.
 The recipes are all framework agnostic; in other words, if an entity (framework or user) wishes to make use of target-based computational resources, it can either: